 One issue I had created though was the fact the cam angle sensor (which also doubles as the crankshaft position sensor) sets the ignition timing by the angle it is fitted to the end of the camshaft.
 So, I need to do the timing again since I removed and refitted it.
 While I was at it I replaced the CAS o-ring with a new replacement as I found the original was leaking.
 I bought a Draper timing gun and had a little fun setting the timing to the factory recommended 10 degrees.
 There is a 14 degree advanced ignition timing mod that is good with high octane Euro fuel but I decided to leave it stock for now.
 I have to say it seems to run a little better now.

-The car is still on stock dampers and I have been advised the rear dampers are shot by two independent mechanics.
+The was originally on stock dampers and I was been advised the rear dampers were shot by two independent mechanics.
 I can also feel the car bouncing around when going over uneven roads.
-At first I didnt realise it but it has become very apparent something wasnt right when going over bumps in the road at speed and consequently feel like you hit the eject button in a James Bond car..
+At first I didnt realise it but it became very apparent something wasnt right when going over bumps in the road at speed and consequently feel like you hit the eject button in a James Bond car..